ufo-kit/ufo-core/docs/source/api/ufo-0.2.rst

     :returns: A cl_context object.

-.. c:function:: void ufo_resource_manager_get_command_queues(UfoResourceManager* self, gpointer* command_queues, guint* num_queues)
+.. c:function:: void ufo_resource_manager_get_command_queues(UfoResourceManager* self, gpointer* cmd_queues, guint* num_queues)

     Return the number and actual command queues.

-    :param command_queues: Sets pointer to command_queues array
+    :param cmd_queues: Sets pointer to command_queues array
     :param num_queues: Number of queues

+.. c:function:: gint ufo_resource_manager_get_queue_number(UfoResourceManager* self, gpointer cmd_queue)

+    Translate a %cl_command_queue pointer into a numerical representation.

+    :param cmd_queue: A %cl_command_queue

+    :returns: The numeral position of %cmd_queue or -1 if it is not found.

+.. c:function:: gpointer ufo_resource_manager_get_command_queue(UfoResourceManager* self, guint queue)

+    Return a specific command queue.

+    :param queue: The number of the queue which must be less than the number returned by ufo_resource_manager_get_number_of_devices ().

+    :returns: The ith cl_command_queue

 .. c:function:: guint ufo_resource_manager_get_number_of_devices(UfoResourceManager* self)

-    resource manager.

-    :returns: Number of acceleration devices such as GPUs used by the
+    Get number of acceleration devices such as GPUs.

+    :returns: Number of acceleration devices.

 .. c:function:: gpointer ufo_resource_manager_memdup(UfoResourceManager* self, gpointer memobj)

-    Creates a new cl_mem object with the same size as a given cl_mem object.
+    Creates a new cl_mem object with the same size and content as a given cl_mem object.

     :param memobj: A cl_mem object